Best Legal Documents AI Tools for Cited Review and Drafting

 Where Atlas fits in legal documents

-If the answer blends several documents, ask Atlas to separate the sources in a table before you rely on the synthesis.
+- If an answer blends files, ask Atlas to split the sources into a table.

 Best legal documents AI tools